-MCCARD clothing is comfortable and fashionable apparel line for cancer patients during treatment.
-Pieces provide easy chest access, particularly for those who have a chest port, central line, Hickman catheter, Portacath or CVAD (central vascular access device).
+MCCARD chemo treatment clothing is a comfortable and fashionable apparel line for cancer patients.
+Each garment provides easy chest access, particularly for those who have a chest port, central line, iv port, Hickman catheter, Portacath or CVAD (central vascular access device).

 As caregivers for their mothers during cancer treatment, Matt McCarrick and Sarah Ardalani understood a patient's need for port-accessible clothing.
 After much research, the husband-and-wife team embarked on a journey through the Los Angeles Fashion District to realize a vision of suitable patient apparel.